Shaduppum: Archaeology

+showed that it was built above an earlier temple.
+Many other illegally excavated tablets have found their way into various institutions.

 The site contains five occupation layers.
 The most recent (Layer 1) is fairly rudimentary and thought to be from Kassite times.
 Layer II contains more substantial construction and was where most of the cuneiform tablets were found.
 It dates to the reigns of Eshnunna rulers like Dadusha (c.
 1800–1779 BC) and Ibal-pi-el II (c.
 1779–1765 BC).
 This layer was destroyed by fire, thought to be by Hammurabi when he captured the city in his 31st year.
 Layer III has largely the same building plan and is marked by the construction of the fortification wall.
 It dates to the earlier reigns of Ipiq-Adad II, who drove the Elamites from the land, Ibal-pi-El I, Belakum, and Naram-Suen of Eshnunna.
 Layer IV contains the date formula of several rulers not previously known, like Ammi-dashur.
 It corresponds to the time of Sumu-la-El (c.
 1880–1845 BC), ruler of Babylon.
 Only dates of Ammi-dashur and the unknown ruler Iadkur-El were found in Layer V. A deeper level of occupation (Layers IV and V) was reached only in soundings and dated as far back as the Akkadian Empire days.

 History

 Not much is known outside the Old Babylonian times, though clearly the location was occupied from at least the Akkadian period through the Old Babylonian period, when it was part of the kingdom of Eshnunna in the Diyala River area.
 It was an administrative center for the kingdom and its name means "the treasury."

-The site featured a large trapezoidal wall and a temple (28 x 18 meters in size)possibly of the goddess Nisaba and her consort Haya (called Khani by the excavators), a smaller (15 x 14 meters in size) (double shrine temple, and a large (23 x 23 meters in size) administrative building.
+The site featured a large trapezoidal wall and a large temple (28 x 18 meters in size), the location of the Harmal Lions, possibly of the goddess Nisaba and her consort Haya (called Khani by the excavators), a smaller (15 x 14 meters in size) double shrine temple, and a large (23 x 23 meters in size) administrative building.
+The local goddess Arhanitum are known to have been worshiped at Shaduppum and is well known from its tablets.
 Among the tablets from Tell Harmal are two of the epic of Gilgamesh and two with parts of the Laws of Eshnunna, found in the context of ruler Dadusha.
 Also found were a number of important mathematical tablets.
 It also produced tablets with the longest list of geographical names yet known.